The next step in leaving the upland hunting community better than we found it.

 When Project Upland became a part of the larger Northwoods Collective creative agency, that ideological statement, “These are your stories,” become even more possible.
 Under the sound business direction (never leave business to the creative folk) of Managing Partner Chet Hervey, we were able to expand.
 The first step was bringing more filmmakers to diversify the product.
 We wanted to celebrate all the artists of our community and give them a creative outlet of which to be proud.

 From that evolution came this Project Upland magazine, an opportunity to add an even more bold medium for our community to express itself.
 Although it may seem like this magazine appeared out of thin air, this publication is merely another pivot in a longer vision many years in the making.
 Chet and I were very close to being true to our skateboarding and surfing youths and going “punk rock” on what we called our “zine.”
-For all our sakes, John Thames of Covey Rise intervened just in time.

 We have brought all this together for one collaborative vision, to leave the upland community better than we found it, more accepting, stronger at painting a true story outward to nonhunters, and more accessible to the masses.